 - Tactile disturbances;

 CIWA-Ar offers an increase in efficiency while at the same time retaining the clinical usefulness, validity, and reliability.
 Competent nurses are able to carry out the evaluation in less than two minutes.
 The authors suggest that revised CIWA assessment should be incorporated into the usual clinical care of patients undergoing alcohol withdrawal, so the optimal pharmacotherapy can be instituted.

-One of the randomized trials published in 1994 showed that management of alcohol withdrawal handled with the use of the CIWA scale resulted in decreased use of benzodiazepines and treatment duration.
+showed that management of alcohol withdrawal handled with the use of the CIWA scale resulted in decreased use of benzodiazepines and treatment duration.

 The scale can also be used as a validated outcome criterion in clinical trials involving alcohol withdrawal syndrome.

 Each of the 10 items in CIWA-Ar scores from 0 to 7 points, except the 'orientation' category, which can score from 0 to 4 points.
 Therefore, the maximal alcohol withdrawal score the patient can obtain is 67.

 - A score lower than 10 - pharmacological treatment is not indicated;